arthurdick/perennial-task/README.md

-# Perennial Task (`prn`) v1.1.3
+# Perennial Task (`prn`) v1.2.0

 Like the wood lily that graces the prairies each summer, some tasks are perennial.
-They return, season after season, requiring steady attention. **Perennial Task** is a simple, command-line utility built to help you cultivate these recurring responsibilities, ensuring nothing is ever overlooked.
+They return, season after season, requiring steady attention. **Perennial Task** is a simple, command-line utility built to help you cultivate these responsibilities, ensuring nothing is ever overlooked.

 ![Perennial Task Logo](/docs/prn_logo.png)

 ## Features

-  * **Create Tasks**: Quickly create normal, due-date, or recurring tasks.
-  * **Edit Tasks**: Interactively edit any detail of an existing task.
-  * **Complete Tasks**: Mark tasks as complete, which updates their next due/completion date or archives them with a full history.
+  * **Flexible Task Scheduling**: Perennial Task uses a simple but powerful system.
+A task is either **Normal** (a simple, one-off to-do) or **Scheduled** (a task with a due date).
+  * **Powerful Rescheduling**: A scheduled task can be configured to automatically reschedule itself after completion.
+You have full control over the new due date, calculating it from either the previous **due date** (for fixed schedules like paying rent) or the **completion date** (for flexible timelines like watering the houseplants).
+Intervals can be set in days, weeks, months, or years.
   * **Completion History**: Every completed task retains a full history of when it was completed, allowing you to track consistency and habits over time.
-  * **Describe Tasks**: Get a detailed, human-readable description of any single task.
-  * **Run Reports**: Generate a report of all tasks that are due, overdue, or upcoming.
+  * **Interactive Editing**: Easily edit any detail of an existing task, including its name, due date, or reschedule settings, from a simple interactive menu.
-  * **Intelligent Filtering**: The task selection menu is filterable, allowing you to view all tasks, only active ones, or just the reportable ones.
+  * **Intelligent Filtering**: The task selection menu is filterable, allowing you to view all tasks, only active ones, or just the reportable (due or upcoming) ones.
   * **Command-Line Driven**: Designed for efficient use within a terminal environment.

 ## Installation